cs3216/cs3216.github.io/assignments/facebook.md

 App Domain would be [ec2-174-129-70-144.compute-1.amazonaws.com](ec2-174-129-70-144.compute-1.amazonaws.com).

-**Contact Email:** Pray that you don’t receive any emails from Facebook while building your application.\
+**Contact Email:** Pray that you don't receive any emails from Facebook while building your application.\
 Next, click on the huge **Add a Platform** button.
 Standalone applications should pick **Website** on this dialog.\